kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

   forcing a restart, and the init container completion record has been lost due to {{< glossary_tooltip text="garbage collection" term_id="garbage-collection" >}}.

+The Pod will _not_ be restarted when the InitContainer {{<glossary_tooltip term_id="image" >}}
+is changed,
-The Pod will not be restarted when the init container image is changed, or the init container completion record has been lost due to garbage collection.
+or the init container completion record has been lost due to garbage collection.
 This applies for Kubernetes v1.20 and later.
 If you are using an earlier version of Kubernetes, consult the documentation for the version you are using.

 ## {{% heading "whatsnext" %}}